JohnReeves/pyzza/index.md

 window.mainloop()
 ```

+***

 ##Task 4 - Running and saving your work

+Files and IDEs allow you to save your work, and let you run it at the press of a key.

+For PyScripter:

 * click *run* at the top left - did you get what you expected?
   * press this every time you want to see what your code does